Viet281101/OpenCV_Python/README.md

 ```

-- For the File _"opencv-06-counting_finger.py"_, i've seen the details to make in this link:
+- For the File _"opencv-06-counting_finger.py"_, i've seen the details to make in here:
 https://google.github.io/mediapipe/solutions/hands.html

 This part you need to install 'mediapipe' to see the result, simplement with this command: